David-Ciz/silver-truth/docs/ensemble.md

             - training (70%), validation (15%) and test(15%);
             - log the split details;
         - IV) create 3 dataframe with the content of the splitted indices;
-            - this dataframes are used for the different sets of Dataset A, C; and E
+            - these dataframes are used for the different sets of Dataset A1 and C1;
         - V) use this dataframe to create the other sets, following the same input series location;

 4. Instantiate the different datasets sets, with the corresponding dataframe versions.